sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h3>JS Compilers/Languages</h3>

+- BabelJS - A compiler which converts ES6(and beyond) code to ES5
 - asm.js
 - CoffeeScript - Programming language that transcompiles to JavaScript inspired by Ruby
-- JSX a statically typed, object oriented programming language that compiles to JS, which offers performance and error checking improvements.
+- JSX - a statically typed, object oriented programming language that compiles to JS, which offers performance and error checking improvements.
+- JSX for React - a preprocessor step that adds XML syntax to JavaScript for ReactJS
-- TypeScript - A strict sperset of JS which adds EcmaScript 6, optional static typing and class-based support amongst other things to the language.
+- TypeScript - A strict superset of JS which adds EcmaScript 6, optional static typing and class-based support amongst other things to the language.
 Backed by Microsoft
 - AtScript - Backed by Google but likely to merge under TypeScript

 <h3>JavaScript Frameworks</h3>